 6: Do essential oils, white vinegar, or eating garlic really help kill virus?

-Consumers are advised not to blindly put their trust on such things completely.
+Consumers should not follow blindly.
 What is most important is to keep clean and pay attention to personal hygiene.

-7: Is the Wuhan Pneumonia infection covered by VHIS insurance?
+7: Is the COVID-19 infection covered by VHIS insurance?

 Should the insured of VHIS (Voluntary Health Insurance Scheme) be unfortunately infected with the disease, and assuming the symptoms were not a pre-existing condition, regardless of whether the policy is a standard or flexi plan or the related treatment/isolation is conducted in a public or private hospital, it will come under the protection of VHIS.
 Some flexi plans may even provide extra “isolation room charges” benefit to cover expenses exceeding the basic benefit for “wards and meals”.